ChorusOne/network-handbook/src/node-software/build-process.md

 for node operators who have less stringent security practices.
 You can achieve that by running your regular build process inside a Dockerfile.

-#### Don’t fetch binaries from the Internet as part of your build scripts.
+#### Don’t fetch untrusted binaries from the Internet as part of your build scripts.
 Aside from security implications, flaky third-party webservers are a common source of failing builds.
 These types of flakes are rare enough that it’s difficult to get the time-outs and retries right, but at scale are common enough to be a nuisance.
+Language package managers and system package managers that download from official registries are of course fine.

 ## Golang recommendations